slipstream/SlipStreamDocumentation/docs/tutorials/ss/external-objects.rst

 The ExternalObject resource is a templated CIMI resource.
-This means that the creation request must reference an ExternalObjectTemplate (which will then require a reference to a cloud credential and a bucket name) when creating a new ExternalObject resource.
+This means that the creation request must reference an ExternalObjectTemplate (which will then require a reference to a cloud credential) when creating a new ExternalObject resource.

 When the server creates the resource, it:

- - Checks that the bucket exists, creating it if necessary using the referenced credentials,
+ - Checks that the bucket exists, **creating the bucket** if necessary using the referenced credentials,
- - Creates the ExternalObject resource with the provided information, and
+ - **Creates the ExternalObject** resource with the provided information, and
- - Sets the state of the resource to "created" in preparation of having the data uploaded to the object.
+ - **Sets the state to "new"** in preparation of having the data uploaded to the object.

 If the bucket doesn't exist and cannot be created, an error will be returned.
-The name of the object within the bucket is the same as the identifier of the created ExternalObject resource.
+The name of the object within the bucket depends on the template used to create the object.

 To create a report, for example, navigate to the `CIMI ExternalObject collection <https://nuv.la/webui/cimi/external-object>`_ and click on